lukasgolson/Random-Sample-Error-for-Canopy-Classification/New Attempt/README.md

 2. grid generator.py: Using conus.gpkg, this script generates a grid dataset across the contiguous United States with grid cell sizes of length and width 1, 10, and 40 km<sup>2<sup>.

 **Dataset:**
 1. conus.gpkg: The geopackage file of the contigous United States.
-When used, this should be in the same location as your .py files.

 ## Scripts